Too many ‘participation’ trophies. Addicted to their phones. Spending all their money on avocado toast. Living with their parents, forever.

 Making The Process Easy — Including Financing

-We’ve established that millennials increasingly have the opportunity as well as the motive to go solar – what about the means?
+We’ve established that millennials are passionate about sustainability and have more opportunities — and motives — to go solar.
+So, what about the means?
 Let’s turn another overused millennial pejorative on its head.

 While baby boomers might accuse this ascendant generation of being ‘lazy’, the reality is that they’ve grown up in a digital world – and they expect to have well-designed software tools at their fingertips to make once-complicated questions simple.
 Whether it’s finding the best vegetarian-friendly restaurant, planning and booking a perfect hiking vacation, getting a good group deal on yoga classes – or, yes, buying a house – millennials want tools that are easy to use and built for their tastes.